sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 \end{align*}
 $$

-Here, we will walk through the main steps of the deep smoothing framework.
+In this blog, we’ll walk through the main steps of the deep smoothing framework.
+You can find the code for this project ([here](https://github.com/sinabaghal/deepsmoothigIVS)).

 ## Notation and Initial Values